 But there’s room in the world for both, right?
 The world needs the do-ers, the performing artists, activists, leaders and such.
 But it needs its observers, processors and scribes.
 Those who can help spread the word and offer support, financial or otherwise.

 Which is what brings me to my 2017 New Year’s resolution.
 I hereby announce the creation of Classical Girl Giving.
-I am still in the process of figuring out precisely what this entails, but my thought is to offer a modest quarterly donation to foundations to help support worthy ballet-based [or influenced] dance companies and projects.
-The inaugural recipient of the Classical Girl Giving project is, no surprise, Diablo Ballet, to help support their PEEK Extension program.
+I am still in the process of figuring out precisely what this entails, but my thought is to offer a quarterly donation to foundations, companies, choreographers or organizations in order to help support worthy ballet-based [or influenced] dance projects.
+The inaugural recipient of the Classical Girl Giving project is, no surprise, Diablo Ballet, supporting their PEEK Extension program.

-So.
-Here I am, bumbling and all, and let’s call this list a work in progress, shall we?
-What I’ve accrued here (with much help from choreographer/dancer/artistic director Robert Dekkers – thank you SO much!) are names of foundations that support dance companies and projects through grants.
-Some accept outside donations, others maybe not.
-Maybe I give straight to the dance company, maybe not.
-This list will likely change as I learn more; it might become multiple lists, one for readers who’d like to support the arts, one for dancers and choreographers looking for funding.
-Currently it favors California and the San Francisco Bay Area, but if you want to recommend a worthy foundation based elsewhere, please do.
-Are you a choreographer, artistic director, an arts nonprofit administrator who has a different foundation to suggest?
+Currently Classical Girl Giving favors California and the San Francisco Bay Area, but if you want to recommend a worthy foundation based elsewhere, please do.
+Are you a choreographer, artistic director, an arts nonprofit administrator who has a candidate to suggest?
 I’d LOVE your help.
 You can either contact me privately or leave a message below in “comments.”